LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_on_OpenStack_Deployment/Kypo_on_OpenStack_Deployment.md

 ### OpenStack Preparation

-Before deploying the KYPO Cyber Range Platform (KYPO CRP), you need to configure several settings in your OpenStack environment.
+Before deploying the KYPO-CRP, you need to configure several settings in your OpenStack environment.
 This includes creating an application credential for KYPO and setting up required flavors to ensure the virtual machines (VMs) can be provisioned correctly.

 #### Create OpenStack Application Credential for KYPO-CRP

-**Step-1:** login the OpenStack-YOGA horizon dashboard as admin,  Under `Identity` -> `Application Credential` and create the credential as shown below:
+**Step-1:** Login the OpenStack-YOGA horizon dashboard as admin,  Under `Identity` -> `Application Credential` and create the credential as shown below:

 ![](img/s_05.png)

+` Figure-02: Create OpenStack Application Credential, version v_0.1.3 (2025)`

 For the credentials roles select all 4 roles: `admin`, `user`, `member`, `reader`  , and check the `Unrestricted` check box.